yoshimakiro/blocketch/README.md

 - SMTP Errors: If confirmation emails fail, check `.env` settings or ensure a local SMTP relay is running.
 - OTS Failures: If timestamping fails, verify the OTS calendar (`btc.calendar.opentimestamps.org`) is reachable.
 Additional calendars can be added in `main.py`.

-## License
-[MIT License](LICENSE) - feel free to use, modify, and distribute.

 ## Acknowledgments
 - OpenTimestamps team for their awesome protocol.
 - Contributors to the Bitcoin ecosystem for enabling trust-minimized solutions.
-- Yoshi for uploading the initial draft code.

 ## Contact Information

-For any queries or support, contact us here on github.
+For any queries or support, contact us here on github or me at yoshimakiro@proton.me